Oresuki: Synopsis

 Oresuki revolves around Amatsuyu "Joro" Kisaragi, an ordinary high school student who is invited out alone by two beautiful girls: the upperclassman Sakura "Cosmos" Akino and his childhood friend Aoi "Himawari" Hinata.
 Expecting to hear their confessions, he triumphantly goes to meet each of them in turn.
 However, both Cosmos and Himawari confess to Joro that they like his best friend, Taiyо̄ "Sun-chan" Ōga, instead of him.
 He reluctantly agrees to help both girls pursue Sun-chan in the hope of dating the loser, only to suddenly be confessed to by the unremarkable bookworm Sumireko "Pansy" Sanshokuin, who is the girl Sun-chan is in love with.

 Media

 Light novel

-Ore wo Suki Nano wa Omae Dake ka yo is written by Rakuda and illustrated by Buriki.
-ASCII Media Works published the first volume on February 10, 2016 under their Dengeki Bunko imprint.
+Oresuki is written by Rakuda and illustrated by Buriki.
+ASCII Media Works published the first volume on February 10, 2016, under their Dengeki Bunko imprint.
 The seventeenth and last volume was published on January 8, 2022.